 The Waikato region also requires workers all year round, however there is a higher demand for seasonal workers during the summer months of January and February and, with slightly lower demand, during late Spring to early Summer.

 Bay of Plenty

 Main Produce: Kiwifruit, avocados, feijoas.

-Best months to find work: April, May, June, July, August.
-Other months to find work: November, December, January.
+Best months to find work: are April, May, June, July, and August.
+Other months to find work: November, December, and January.

-Best months to find work: February, March, April, May, June and November and December.
+Best months to find work: are February, March, April, May, June and November and December.

 Main Produce: Olives, wine grapes.

-Best months to find work: June, July, August.
+The best months to find work: are June, July, and August.

-Not one of the areas with high demand for seasonal workers but again there is the possibility of work throughout the year.
-You might just have to get in quick though and before other people apply for fruit picking jobs.
+Not one of the areas with high demand for seasonal workers but again, there is the possibility of work throughout the year.
+You might have to get in quick, though and before other people apply for fruit-picking jobs.